-Role of a certified diabetes educator
+Role of a certified diabetes care and education specialist

-One of the most essential and difficult parts of the diabetes-management puzzle is learning and practicing good nutrition.
+One of the most essential and difficult parts of the diabetes management puzzle is learning and practicing good nutrition.
 Roesch offers expertise to help people set and attain nutrition goals.
 According to Roesch, meal planning is a difficult component to master.

 "The information we provide are lessons that should be learned and practiced for a lifetime," says Roesch.
 "We teach lifestyle changes, not simply a diet."

-The program provides a wealth of information, including basic skills for self-care, warning signs and symptoms, stress management, exercise, and basic nutrition.
+The program provides a wealth of information, including basic skills for self care, warning signs and symptoms, stress management, exercise and basic nutrition.
 All of these topics are discussed in a comfortable group setting with medical professionals who are specifically trained in diabetes management.

 While close to 16 million Americans are living with diabetes, another 5.4 million Americans have diabetes and don't know it.
 Each day approximately 2,200 people are diagnosed with diabetes, and about 798,000 people will be diagnosed this year alone.
 Experts predict that more people will be diagnosed as our society ages and becomes less active and more overweight.

 Diabetes can be a silent killer, and unfortunately, it is still a main cause of long-term complications and healthcare expenses.
 Diabetes accounts for $92 billion to $138 billion in healthcare expenses annually in the United States.
 Many people first become aware that they have diabetes when they develop one of its life-threatening complications:

 - Blindness.
 Diabetes is the leading cause of new cases of blindness in people ages 20 to 74.
 Each year, 12,000 to 24,000 people lose their sight because of diabetes.